api3dao/old-api3-docs/docs/airnode/v0.4/grp-providers/guides/build-an-airnode/configuring-airnode.md

 provider credentials required to deploy an Airnode to a cloud provider.
 Note that `config.json` is user-specific and therefore it is not much use to others.

-The `secrets.env`and `aws.env` files contains keys, chain provider urls and security credentials, so they should be kept secret.
-Make sure that you do not push your credentials (`secrets.env` and `aws.env`) to a repository or otherwise expose them as these credentials can be used to gain access to your Airnode's private key and AWS account.
+The `secrets.env`, `aws.env` and `gcp.json` files contains keys, chain provider urls and security credentials, so they should be kept secret.
+Make sure that you do not push your credentials to a repository or otherwise expose them as these credentials can be used to gain access to your Airnode's private key, AWS account or GCP account.

 The next three steps in this guide are optional.